-January: I had a great start to the month (and the year), having invited a new expat to join me for New Years.
+January: I had a great start to the month (and the year), as I invited a new expat to join me for New Year.
 It felt good to share my traditions with another human for a change – although I am

 secretly pleased to be ringing in the New Year alone again this year.
 Yes, I am now a feral human!